Synchiropus

-Synchiropus is a genus of fish in the family Callionymidae found mainly in the tropical waters of the Indo-Pacific region.
+Synchiropus is a genus of Syngnathiform fish that belongs to the family Callionymidae.
+It is mainly found in the tropical waters of the Indo-Pacific region.

+Taxonomy

+This genus has a complex taxonomic history, with differing authorities accepting subgenera, such as Foetorepus and Neosynchiropus, or lumping them into one genus.

 Species

-There are currently 44 recognized species in this genus:
+This genus contains many described species.
+The currently recognized species in this genus are: